 Main Theological Topics

-Theology is the study of God, faith, and the nature of existence.
-The Great News Network (TGNN) explores theology with a fulfilled perspective—challenging traditional doctrines and emphasizing a faith rooted in love and freedom rather than fear and obligation.
+Theology is the study of God, faith, and existence.
+At The Great News Network, we approach theology through a fulfilled perspective—challenging traditional doctrines and emphasizing love, freedom, and personal faith.

-This section covers the key theological topics that shape The Great News, including the Second Coming, sin, death, Satan, hell, salvation, grace, and the nature of God.
-We contrast our perspective with mainstream Christian doctrines, providing a clear and scripturally supported alternative.
+This section explores major theological topics including the Second Coming, sin, death, Satan, hell, salvation, grace, and the nature of God.
+Each topic contrasts TGNN’s view with mainstream Christian teaching, offering a scripturally supported alternative.

 1. The Second Coming of Christ

-One of the most debated topics in Christianity, the Second Coming of Christ is traditionally viewed as a future event.
-The fulfilled perspective, however, sees it as something that already happened in the first century, fulfilling the prophecies in scripture.
+Most Christians view the Second Coming as a future event.
+But the fulfilled perspective sees it as completed in the first century, fulfilling the prophecies of judgment and restoration found in scripture.

 2. Debunking the Trinity